pyx-industries/julee/docs/proposals/c4-inference-from-clean-architecture.md

 ## Summary

-Extend sphinx_c4 to automatically infer C4 architectural elements from the conventions established by Julee's clean architecture patterns.
-Rather than manually defining every software system, container, component, and relationship, the extension would derive them from code structure, AST analysis, and existing HCD entities.
+Extend the Julee documentation extensions to automatically infer C4 architectural elements from clean architecture conventions, and unify HCD and C4 concepts where they represent the same underlying reality.
+Rather than maintaining separate definitions for personas/actors, accelerators/containers, and integrations/external systems, a single definition should serve both documentation perspectives.

 ## Motivation